billhennessy/blog-chunky/content/post/2020/what-the-media-wont-tell-you-about-the-prayer-crusade-at-statue-of-st-louis.md

 God sent His only Son to teach us how to avoid the evil one and live forever in glory.
 When we love and pray for our "enemies," we are doing God's will by winning souls.
 In the process, we love our neighbors by helping them escape an eternity in hell.

 That's what love of neighbor means: helping people escape hell.
-And that it ultimately why we prayed at the statue of St. Louis on Saturday—in hopes of actively cooperating in God's will.
+And that is why we prayed at the statue of St. Louis on Saturday—in hopes of actively cooperating in God's will by helping souls find Him through Christ.

+P.S.
+If anyone know the brave two brave priests we could not identify, please let me know by email (bill@billhennessy.com) or in the comments.
+I'd like them to get personal credit for their courage.